Merhan-AI/primetrade-data-science-assignment/README.md

 1. Clone this repository.
 2. Ensure you have `pandas` installed (`pip install pandas`).
 3. Place `historical_data.csv` and `sentiment_data.csv` in the root directory.
-4. Run `python analysis.py` to output the dataframes and metrics to the terminal.
+4. Run `python analysis.py` to output the dataframes and metrics to the terminal or generate the summary CSVs.

 ---
 *Author: Mohammed Mehran Imtiyaz Ahmed Shaikh*